CognitiveVR/xrprivacyframework/readme.md

 - Direction of gaze (including eye direction if hardware is available) at a fixed interval
 - Surface sizes and positions detected in AR

+## Room Capture Data

+This covers the layout of the participant's physical room captured through scene understanding

+- **NO PASS THROUGH CAMERA IMAGES OF THE ROOM**
+- Detected surfaces such as walls, floor and ceiling (position, rotation and size)
+- Detected furniture and objects such as table, couch or storage (position, rotation and size)
+- Door and window frames detected in the room
+- Labels describing each detected surface or object

 ## Location Data

 This covers location data primarily for outdoor augmented reality experiences